Eggless Chocolate Cake – so easy!

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-This simple moist chocolate cake recipe is absolutely scrumptious with a rich chocolate flavor!
-It’s eggless, dairy-free, and a breeze to make in 1 BOWL.
+This eggless chocolate cake recipe is absolutely scrumptious with a rich chocolate flavor!
+It’s also dairy-free, low sugar, and a breeze to make in just 1 BOWL.
 No mixer or fancy ingredients are required.

 Watch how to make it